splashkit/splashkit.io-starlight/src/content/docs/installation/Linux/step-1.md

 ---
 title: Installing the SplashKit Manager
 ---
-The Splashkit Manager is essential for Linux users as it simplifies the installation and management of the Splashkit SDK, ensuring a seamless development experience.
+The SplashKit Manager is essential for Linux users as it simplifies the installation and management of the SplashKit SDK, ensuring a seamless development experience.
 ## Steps
 1. Open up a terminal.